LearnOnDemandSystems/docs/lod/terminal-access.md

 - Generally, Linux VMs need to be set to automatically bring online a new network adapter at boot and pull an address via DHCP.
 Most Linux distributions name adapters eth**X** where X is the number of adapters starting from 0.

+- If the VM is unable to connect to the internet after enabling terminal access, you may need to disable the default route assigned to the new adapter.
+The SSH network has no routing capabilities.

 ### RedHat/CentOS
 - Create a configuration file at /etc/sysconfig/network-scripts/ifcfg-eth**X**, where X is equal to the number of adapters your VM has.
 It should be set to automatically start at boot and pull an address via DHCP.